Chart Color Schemes

 Mundijong is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Mundijong's cultural diversity was found to be below average, with 85.9% of its population being citizens, 80.7% born in Australia, and 97.6% speaking English only at home.
+Mundijong, as per a study conducted on 7th June 2021, had lower cultural diversity with 85.9% of its population being citizens, 80.7% born in Australia, and 97.6% speaking English only at home.
 Christianity was the predominant religion, comprising 43.3% of Mundijong's population.
-There was no representation of Judaism in Mundijong, mirroring Greater Perth's 0.0%.
+Notably, Judaism was not represented in Mundijong, mirroring Greater Perth's 0.0%.

 Frequently Asked Questions - Diversity